Blue Bayou: Background

 Linda Ronstadt took the song to #3 on the Billboard Hot 100 in late 1977, where it held for four weeks, as well as #2 Country and #3 Easy Listening.
 It also reached #2, holding there for four weeks, on the Cash Box Top 100 chart.

 The single was RIAA certified Gold (for sales of over 1 million US copies) in January 1978.
 It was the first of Ronstadt's three Gold singles.
 Don Henley of the Eagles sang backup on the recording.
 "Blue Bayou" was later certified Platinum (for over 2 million copies sold in the United States).
 It was a worldwide smash, charting in countries such as Australia, Canada, New Zealand, the United Kingdom, and Mexico, where it topped the singles charts.

 Ronstadt's version was nominated for the Grammy Award for Record of the Year and for Best Female Pop Vocal Performance.

 Ronstadt also recorded a Spanish-language version of the song (translated by her father, Gilbert Ronstadt), titled "Lago Azul (Blue Bayou)", which was released in 1978 on the single Asylum E-45464, backed by "Lo Siento Mi Vida", a previously released Spanish song that Ronstadt herself co-wrote.
 This version has never been included on any reissues of Simple Dreams.

 Ronstadt later performed the song on episode 523 of The Muppet Show, first aired on October 26, 1980, in the UK, and May 16, 1981, in the United States.

 Because of this song, Dickson's Baseball Dictionary records that a "Linda Ronstadt" is a synonym for a fastball, a pitch that "blew by you".
 That phrase was coined by New York Mets broadcaster Tim McCarver during a Mets telecast in the 1980s.

-Ronstadt's version appears, in edited form, in the 2017 film American Made and in Tony Scott's 2004 film Man on Fire.
+Ronstadt's version appears, in edited form, in Tony Scott's 2004 film Man on Fire and in the 2017 film American Made.